JRB-UvA/GoFreproducibility/README.md

 	selfcor_parallel.m (lines 5--18);
 	inhompoin_parallel.m lines(5--14).

-Figure 1: see end of hawkes_parallel_naive.m
+Figure 1 in main file: see end of hawkes_parallel_naive.m

-Section 7.1: Use testingOgata.m;
-Import raw data Ogata1988dataRAW.xlsx; import 4th column as 'times' and 2nd column as 'magnitudes'.
+Appendix D; temporal ETAS model: Use testingOgata.m; Import raw data Ogata1988dataRAW.xlsx; import 4th column as 'times' and 2nd column as 'magnitudes'.
 Further explanation is given in main text.
 Data is not yet preprocessed, and is preprocessed within the code.

+	Includes commands to generate Figure 1

+Appendix D; a recursive point process model: Use testingSchoenberg.m; import third column as 'timesraw1', fourth column as 'counts', for the datasets California.xlsx and after that for the data set Florida.xlsx. timesraw1 then gives the onset of weeks in which there was at least one infection, while counts gives the number of infections in that week.

 	Includes commands to generate Figure 2

-Section 7.2: Use testingSchoenberg.m; import third column as 'timesraw1', fourth column as 'counts', for the datasets California.xlsx and after that for the data set Florida.xlsx. timesraw1 then gives the onset of weeks in which there was at least one infection, while counts gives the number of infections in that week.

-	Includes commands to generate Figure 3